Christ Church Discipleship Vision

 KEY PRACTICE No. 1: WORSHIP weekly with your church family

 Find a worship service that feels authentic to you and make it a part of your weekly rhythm.
-When you can’t be here in person, join us through our worship livestream, media library, or TV and radio broadcasts.
+When you can’t be here in person, join us through our worship livestream, or media library.
 Come in person as often as you can.
 You have been made to exalt and enjoy God and to do this alongside others.
 Having you with us improves our community.

 KEY PRACTICE No. 2: GROW by taking intentional STEPs of faith